This easy frozen ravioli lasagna with spinach is perfect for a fast weeknight dinner. Only 6 ingredients, but a hearty vegetarian recipe.

 My friend Lauri is a genius.

 Specifically, she’s a shortcut food hack genius.
-And today, I’m sharing her secrets: ravioli lasagna.
+And today, I’m super excited to be sharing her secrets: ravioli lasagna.

 To kick off the first Saturday Night Supper of 2018, I present an easy baked spinach ravioli lasagna.
 For those of you who are new around here, my Saturday Night Supper series is a list of easy dinners paired with beverages, made for a gathering with friends.
 From vegan risotto, to this phenomenal sweet potato enchilada casserole, to deep dish (leftover) chili pizza, these recipes are designed to feed friends and family while being as hands off as possible.

 Which means, I’m thrilled that January’s recipe is the result of just such a gathering with friends.

 What do I love about this recipe?
 Let me count the things:

 - It takes 15 minutes of hands on prep time before dinner is ready in 45 minutes.